syncfusion/ej2-vue-docs/src/documenteditor/document-editor/server-deployment/word-processor-server-docker-image-overview.md

 * On macOS, install [`Docker for Mac`](https://hub.docker.com/editions/community/docker-ce-desktop-windows).

-## How to use this Word Processor Docker image
+## How to deploy Word Processor Docker image

 **Step 1:** Pull the word-processor-server image from Docker Hub.